The First Steps to Becoming a Second Shooter

 They were in luck because I wanted to photograph a wedding, but I had no experience of actually shooting one.

 A few weeks later, I shot my first wedding, and I was hooked.
-Not long after, I took the two weddings I shot to get a steady gig as an actual shooting assistant.
+Not long after, I shot a second and took the two weddings to land a steady gig as an actual shooting assistant.

 More portfolio pieces - more experience.